neoforged/.github/primers/1.21.9/index.md

     - `Entity`
         - `canInteractWithLevel` - Whether the entity can interact with the current level.
         - `isInShallowWater` - Returns whether the player is in water but not underwater.
+        - `getAvailableSpaceBelow` - Returns the amount of space in the Y direction between the entity and the collider, offset by the given value.
+        - `collectAllColliders` - Returns all entity collisions.
     - `InsideBlockEffectType#CLEAR_FREEZE` - A in-block effect that clears the frozen ticks.
     - `LivingEntity`
         - `dropFromEntityInteractLootTable` - Drops loot from a table from an entity interaction.
         - `shouldTakeDrowningDamage` - Whether the entity should take damage from drowning.
+    - `Mob#WEARING_ARMOR_UPGRADE_MATERIAL_CHANCE`, `WEARING_ARMOR_UPGRADE_MATERIAL_ATTEMPTS` - Constants for the armor material upgrade.
     - `PositionMoveRotation#withRotation` - Creates a new object with the provided XY rotation.
     - `Relative`
         - `rotation` - Gets the set of relative rotations from the XY booleans.
         - `position` - Gets the set of relative positions from the XYZ booleans.
         - `direction` - Gets the set of relative deltas from the XYZ booleans.
+- `net.minecraft.world.entity.ai.Brain#isBrainDead` - Returns whether the brain does not have any memories, snesors, or behaviors.
 - `net.minecraft.world.entity.ai.behavior.TransportItemsBetweenContainers` - A behavior where an entity will move items between visited containers.
 - `net.minecraft.world.entity.ai.memory.MemoryModuleType`
     - `VISITED_BLOCK_POSITIONS` - Important block positions visited.